 Short Term Disability

-Short Term Disability is provided after 6 months of employment at no cost to eligible members.
+Short Term Disability is provided at no cost to eligible members.
 Short Term Disability may only be used for the member’s own personal illness or injury.
 Short Term Disability pays 100% of a member’s base pay after an illness or injury exceeds five days (one workweek).
 Medical substantiation is required prior to receiving Short Term Disability.

 Long Term Disability